 Food and drink

-There is a bar and a pair of restaurants at the hotel, but the undoubted highlight is the hotel’s three-Michelin-starred restaurant, La Vague d’Or.
+There is a bar and a breakfast/lunch spot at the hotel, but the undoubted highlight is the hotel’s three-Michelin-starred restaurant, La Vague d’Or.
 The tasting menu by chef Arnaud Donckele, which consists largely of the freshest fish you’ll ever taste, is a theatrical experience, presented with flair.
 Don’t forget to book a table.

 To see the best of the local produce, however, don’t miss the chance to wander the bustling Saint-Tropez market, held each Tuesday and Saturday.